 Who is This Girl?

-Oh, God.
-You want to know facts about me?
-Ugh, nobody likes to talk about themselves.
+Oh, ugh, nobody likes to talk about themselves.
 C’mon guys.

 Well, here are the basics.
 I’m Nicole, I’m from New Jersey (but I went to school in Pennsylvania and plan to move back!) and I’m twenty-three.
 I have a bachelors in Psychology, minor in creative writing from West Chester University of Pennsylvania.
 They had the audacity to hand me a degree and tell me I couldn’t pretend to be a college student indefinitely.
 So they may or may not have had to drag me out kicking and screaming.
 I’m kidding.
 Hah.
 We’re laughing.

-- I’m currently doing a master’s program for marriage and family therapy, and living at home while I do it.
-It’s both hell on earth, and the most intensely introspective, eye-opening experience of my life.
-No, really, I’ve been ripped to shreds and pieced back together.
-Most of the piecing back together has been done.
+Currently, I’m doing a master’s program in marriage and family therapy, and living at home with my parents while I do it.
+It’s both hell on earth and the most intensely introspective, eye-opening experience of my life.
+No, really.
+I’ve been ripped to shreds and pieced back together.
+Most of the piecing-back-together has been done.
 Some of it.
 Hah.
 We’re laughing again.

-If you’d like to get to know me more, I’m super nice and approachable!
+If you’d like to get to know me more, I’m super approachable!
 Ask away on Twitter.

 Check Out My Most Popular Posts: